Garfield100/check24_gendev/CONCEPT.md

 * recommendation api should be one aggregated request for all products (i.e. the client does not send one request per product but only one for the user)

+* data collection?
+What e.g. behavioural analytics should maybe be reported back to products & how?
+Is this in scope of the challenge?
+  * scope: "conversion takes more than speed", "creativity"

 ## Architectural choices

 ### Hexagonal architecture pattern